dhruvpatel-php/user-login-management-codeigniter-adminlte-php/README.md

 A Product of [IBR Infotech](http://www.ibrinfotech.com)

-This project is a customized version of an open-source PHP project for learning and portfolio purposes.
+This project is a customized version of an open-source PHP project for learning and portfolio purposes - Dhruv Patel